Habsburg Castle and the new Worldpower

 One of the most informative sources on the early Habsburgs is the Acta Murensia on the foundation of the monastery of Muri in 1027.
 The Habsburgs descended from a family from Alsace.

 The Habsburg castle was built around 1030.
 The Acta Murensia mention the Habsburg Radbot and the Bishop Werner of Strasbourg as builders.
-Around 1100, Otto II was the first Habsburg to call himself Count of Habsburg.
+Around 1100, Otto II was the first Habsburg to refer to himself as Count of Habsburg.
 This title referred to the count’s status in Alsace.

 The Habsburgs benefited from the extinction of other dynasties in the region (including the counts of Lenzburg and later Kyburg).
 They acquired earldoms in the southern Zurichgau, in the Frickgau, and around 1200 also in Aargau.